lschulz/scion-cpp-test/README.md

 ### Build Debian Packages with CPack

-When building DEB packages `CPACK_SET_DESTDIR` must be set during the configuration step to correctly install configuration files in /etc/scion.
-If `CPACK_SET_DESTDIR` is not set, the DEB packages will incorrectly install configuration files in /usr/etc/scion. `CPACK_SET_DESTDIR` is not set by default because it also results in the generated build-system's install target to install configuration files to /etc/scion ignoring `CMAKE_INSTALL_PREFIX`.
+When building deb packages `CPACK_SET_DESTDIR` must be set during the configuration step to correctly install configuration files in /etc/scion.
+If `CPACK_SET_DESTDIR` is not set, the deb packages will incorrectly install configuration files in /usr/etc/scion. `CPACK_SET_DESTDIR` is not set by default because it also results in the generated build-system's install target to install configuration files to /etc/scion ignoring `CMAKE_INSTALL_PREFIX`.